rahat14/GitIssue/README.md

 - Repository pattern

 #Api Key
-- ApiKey.properties contains a demo GitHub API key to resolve the rate limit on GitHub API And will be removed once review is done
+- ApiKey.properties contains a demo GitHub API key to resolve the rate limit on GitHub API And will be removed once the review is done [Github removed the key]

 # Demo
 <p align="center">